wp-plugins/track-everything/readme.txt

 * The intial release.

 == Upgrade Notice ==

+= 2.0.1 =
+Please upgrade, this version fixes a major error in the current version.

 = 2.0.0 =
 This version brings general stability improvements, and fixes a bug around tracking multiple special events.